phantompacket/geolocate/README.md

-# GEOLOCATE - IP Geolocation tool by Brandon Anderson
+# GEOLOCATE - IP Geolocation tool by TEMPLAR
 # Simple geolocator using curl, nc, jq, and pygmentize.
 #
 #